SpacingBat3/WebCord/docs/FAQ.md

 tweaks the JavaScript, so I believe **yes**.
-However, I focus in WebCord on spoofing and hiding all modifications done in way Discord can't be sure what and how modifications were done (e.g. stylesheets are injected without HTML, so they can't be programatically catched via `MutationObserver`), so even when WebCord does any modifications, including injecting custom stylesheets, **you should be safe**.
+However, I focus in WebCord on spoofing and hiding all modifications done in way Discord can't be sure what and how modifications were done (e.g. stylesheets are injected without HTML, so they can't be programmatically caught via `MutationObserver`), so even when WebCord does any modifications, including injecting custom stylesheets, **you should be safe**.

 In my eyes, WebCord is the last client from which you should expect to be banned